OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 #### API requirement sets

-Requirement sets are named groups of API members.
+[Requirement sets](Office versions and requirement sets.md) are named groups of API members.
 Requirement sets can be specific to Office hosts, such as the `ExcelApi 1.7` requirement set (a set of APIs that can only be used in Excel), or common to multiple hosts, such as the `DialogApi 1.1` requirement set (a set of APIs that can be used in any Office application that supports the Dialog API).

+Your add-in can use requirement sets to determine whether the Office host supports the API members that it needs to use.
+For more information about this, see [Specify Office hosts and API requirements](specify-office-hosts-and-api-requirements.md).

 Requirement set support varies by Office host, version, and platform.
 For detailed information about the platforms, requirement sets, and Common APIs that each Office application supports, see [Office Add-in host and platform availability](../overview/office-add-in-availability.md).